-No customers accounted for more than 10% of revenue during the year ended December 31, 2022 and 2021.
-No customers accounted for more than 10% of accounts receivable at December 31, 2022.
-One customer accounted for 11% of accounts receivable at December 31, 2021.
+No customers accounted for more than 10% of revenue during the year ended December 31, 2023, 2022 and 2021.
+No customers accounted for more than 10% of accounts receivable at December 31, 2023 and 2022.

 The Company's investment policy limits investments to certain types of debt securities issued by the U.S. government, its agencies, and institutions with investment-grade credit ratings, as well as corporate debt or commercial paper issued by the highest quality financial and non-financial companies, and places restrictions on maturities and concentration by type and issuer.
 The Company is exposed to credit risk in the event of a default by the financial institutions holding its cash and cash equivalents and issuers of investments to the extent recorded on the balance sheets.
 The Company has limited its credit risk associated with cash and cash equivalents by placing its investments with banks it believes are highly creditworthy and with highly rated investments.